HDFGroup/vol-rest/README.md

 NOTE: For those who are capable of using both build systems, the autotools build currently does not support out-of-tree builds.
-If the REST VOL source directory is used for an autotools build, it is important not to re-use the source directory for a later build using CMake.
+If the REST VOL source directory is used for an autotools build, it is important not to reuse the source directory for a later build using CMake.
 This can cause build conflicts and result in strange and unexpected behavior.